 It’s tempting to dust off your CV, give your job the old ‘heave ho’ and make a move to something new and more exciting.
-But before you do that it’s worth considering if you can fall back in love with your job.
-Just like a relationship you don’t have to go straight to divorce, with a bit of work you can salvage what’s good.
+But before you do, consider if you can fall back in love with your job.
+Just like a relationship, you don’t have to go straight to divorce, with a bit of work you can salvage what’s good.

 Here’s how to fall back in love with your job:

 Make space to get a bit of distance from the day to day and have a good think about your job.
 This could be a holiday, a weekend away or even just take a day off.
 You need to get some perspective.
 Ask yourself three questions:

 – What do you enjoy about it?